REGISTRATION / SCHEDULE

 The colors indicate whether that item is a tour, event, or session:

-- Sessions are green
+- Sessions are labeled in red.

-- Tours are yellow
+- Tours are labeled in grey.

 Why does the site allow me to book multiple things in the same timeslot?